 Was Dux's instructor in the movie based on an actual person?Yes.
 The Bloodsport true story reveals that Frank Dux's instructor in the movie is a composite of two individuals, Jack Seki and Senzo Tanaka.
 "Jack Seki is an extended Tanaka family member and is related to my other instructor who I met through Seki, Senzo Tanaka," Frank said.
 When asked about instructor Senzo Tanaka, Frank said that they "did not part the best of friends."

 Did Frank Dux really meet his karate instructor after breaking into his house?

 As a boy, the real Dux never broke into his instructor's house.

-Initially, recognizing the intelligence gathering value, as a contract agent Dux entertained only participating in the Kumite in order to formulate a plan to get closer to the Asian criminal element that organized the fights.
+Recognizing the intelligence-gathering value, as a contract agent, Dux initially entertained only participating in the Kumite in order to formulate a plan to get closer to the Asian criminal element that organized the fights.
 He says that he never expected to win.
 Regarding his character being on the run from military agents, "The AWOL bit was the producer's idea," Frank said.